 California is a magical place that captures many people’s attention.
 Magical people, views, and sights seem to gather in the best places.
 California is a pretty cool state, there isn’t any debate over that.
 California has beaches, sand dunes, amusement parks, and giant redwood trees.
 It’s hard to believe that California could get any better.
 However, California is still glowing up.

 California likes to enchant its occupants.
 However, it’s not the only place in the world where you can find this bioluminescent algae.
 There are beaches in both Maine and Australia that host similar phenomena.
-Before you jump into your swimsuit and head out into the water you should know that high doses of dinoflagellate from the Red Tide could make you sick.
+Before you jump into your swimsuit and head out into the water, you should know that high doses of dinoflagellate from the Red Tide could make you sick.